 The Problem with Most LOLER Tests

-• It’s not explicitly required under LOLER
+• It is not automatically required under LOLER

 What Makes Able’s LOLER Hoist Testing Different